actonlang/acton/docs/acton-by-example/src/actors/root.md

                      `─'    `─'    `─'
 ```

-Any executable Acton program must have a root actor defined, i.e. must be compiled with `--root ROOT`.
+Any executable Acton program must have a root actor defined.
 Acton libraries (that are included in an another Acton program), do not need a root actor.